MicrosoftDocs/sql-docs/docs/advanced-analytics/sql-native-scoring.md

 # Native scoring using the PREDICT T-SQL function
 [!INCLUDE[appliesto-ss-asdb-xxxx-xxx-md](../includes/appliesto-ss-asdb-xxxx-xxx-md.md)]

-Native scoring leverages the native C++ extension capabilities in SQL Server 2017 to load binary models and generate prediction values or *scores* for new data inputs.
-This methodology offers the fastest processing speed of forecasting and prediction workloads, but comes with library requirements: only functions from RevoScaleR and revoscalepy have C++ implementations.
+Native scoring leverages the native C++ extension capabilities in SQL Server 2017 to generate prediction values or *scores* for new data inputs in near-real-time.
+This methodology offers the fastest processing speed of forecasting and prediction workloads, but comes with platform and library requirements: only functions from RevoScaleR and revoscalepy have C++ implementations.

 Native scoring requires that you have an already trained model.
 In SQL Server 2017 Windows or Linux, or in Azure SQL Database, you can use the PREDICT function in Transact-SQL to invoke native scoring.
-The PREDICT function takes a pre-trained model and generates scores over data you provide.
+The PREDICT function takes a pre-trained model and generates scores over data inputs you provide.

 ## How native scoring works